SrwaFarkha/MicroservicesLabb2/MicroServices/APIs/Marketing/Marketing.API/ApiSpecification.md

 Successful requests are returned with 200OK.

 * **HTTP GET /customer/{id}**
-This endpoint returns a single customer, specified by id in the query, as a JSON-object.
+This endpoint returns a single customer, specified by id in the url, as a JSON-object.
 The customer object contains Name and Emailadress.
 Returns 200OK or 404Notfound if customer cannot be found.
 If there is a problem with the body of the request this is indicated by 400BadRequest.